 Treatment will be more successful if your dog receives medical attention immediately.
 If you notice your dog has diarrhea for more than 24 hours, visit your veterinarian immediately.

-He will probably recommend withholding food form your dog for 24 hours after the diarrhea stops, and then gradually feed it small amounts over time.
+They will probably recommend withholding food from your dog for 24 hours after diarrhea stops, and then gradually feed it in small amounts over time.